 A. Read the extracts given below and answer the questions that follow.
+5 marks each

-- 1. a. ii.

-- b. an excellent one / a special one

-- c.
-Mr Loisel was sensitive to his wife's unhappiness.

-- d.
-Mr Loisel was honoured, elated and proud when he was one of the few chosen employees who had received an invitation.
-But his happiness was more for his wife as he thought she would be excited, and he wanted to make her happy.

-- 2. a. wanted to be introduced
+- 1. a. i.
+The glamour - b. special - c.
+One can deduce that Mr. Loisel was a caring husband who was attentive to his wife's interest in social occasions. - d.
+Mr Loisel must have been honoured, elated and proud to be one of the few chosen employees who had received an invitation.
+But his happiness must have been more for his wife as he thought she would be excited, and he wanted to make her happy. - 2. a. introduced - b.
+Matilda had always secretly dreamed of being in the midst of riches and elegant people.
+And this ball gave her the opportunity to showcase her beauty and be admired by all. - c.

-- b.
-He must have felt proud of her/ happy for her.

-- c.
 Till that day, Matilda had only dreamed of living a glamorous life, surrounded by beauty and elegance.
-That evening, her dreams come true.
-She was no more a frustrated, unhappy, poor housewife, but a princess who shone like a star.

-- d. i.

-- 3. a.
-She must have been feeling guilty/ responsible for the calamity that had fallen on them.
+That evening her dreams came true.
+She was no more a frustrated, unhappy, poor housewife, but a princess who shone like a star. - d. i.
+Shame - 3. a.
+She must have felt terribly guilty and responsible for the calamity that had fallen on them. - b. ii.
+Fear

-- b. iv.

 - c.
 Mr Loisel probably thought that, being poor, his wife would be accused of stealing it by the rich Forestiers.
-He could not risk her going to prison for it, and in his naivety and fear, decided to replace it instead.

-- d. assessed / priced / rated

-- 4. a.
-Matilda must have been affected and initially hesitant to talk to her.

-- b. amazement / shock

-- c. iv.

-d.
-Matilda had lost her comfortable home and lifestyle, her grace, her youth, her dreams, as well as precious time with her husband who spent entire days working.
+He could not risk her going to prison for it, and in his naivety and fear, decided to replace it instead. - d. price - 4. a.
+Matilda must have felt overwhelmed and initially would have hesitated to talk to her. - b. shocked - c. iv.
+Delight - d.
+Matilda had lost her comfortable home and life-style, her grace, her youth and her dreams, as well as precious time with her husband who spent entire days working.
 She also lost her friend who had always shown her kindness.